ton-community/ton-docs/docs/develop/dapps/ton-connect/developers.md

 This package is work in progress right now.
 It will allow you to integrate TON Connect to your app easier using our UI elements such as "connect wallet button", "select wallet dialog" and confirmation modals.

-Basic example of an app functionality in the dapp browser: [github link](https://ton-connect.github.io/demo-dapp/)​
+Basic example of an app functionality in the dapp browser: [GitHub](https://ton-connect.github.io/demo-dapp/)​

-Example of a backend part of the dapp above [github link](https://github.com/ton-connect/demo-dapp-backend)​
+Example of a backend part of the dapp above [GitHub](https://github.com/ton-connect/demo-dapp-backend)​

-Bridge server on Go: [github link](https://github.com/ton-connect/bridge)​
+Bridge server on Go: [GitHub](https://github.com/ton-connect/bridge)​

 ​